A Weird but Effective iPhone Car Mount

 The other thing that’s unusual about the MagGrip is how your iPhone attaches to it.
 Instead of a cradle, the MagGrip relies on a strong magnet.
 It ships with two small metal plates that you can either stick to the back of your phone or, preferably, slip between your iPhone and case.
 I put one inside my iPhone’s case and gave the other to my wife.

 To be clear, the MagGrip doesn’t require you to attach a magnet to your iPhone.
 The magnet is embedded in the car mount itself, and you put a piece of metal on your iPhone or case so it will attach to the magnet.
+I’ve noticed no ill effects from having a magnet so close to the iPhone, although there are suggestions online that it could affect the compass, NFC communications, or optical image stabilization.
+If you notice any problems, see if you can recreate them without the MagGrip’s metal plate.

 By relying on the CD slot for mounting, the MagGrip positions the iPhone screen in an optimal location — easy to see, but not too distracting.